yining610/dynamic-reward-weighting/README.md

 ```

 ### Preliminary experiments:
-We provide scripts to replicate the preliminary findings shown in Appendix A.2 of the paper
+We provide scripts to replicate the preliminary findings shown in Appendix A.2 in the paper
 ```
 bash examples/preliminary_experiment/model_merge.sh
 bash examples/preliminary_experiment/run_main_generation_dual.sh
 ```
-Note that we need to merge the saved checkpoitns from FSDP and Megatron backends to huggingface models first.
+Note that we need to merge the saved checkpoints from FSDP and Megatron backends to HuggingFace models first.

 ### Result Analysis
 We also provide analysis code in `analysis_fns.py` for analyzing and visualizing results, with examples in `analysis.ipynb`.